regilero/regilero.github.com/_posts/2015-10-04-http_smuggling_in_2015_part_one.markdown

 This will get important later.

 Then comes HTTP/1.0, with one important thing added, the **headers**.
-You *can* add headers in the request, and the response will always contains headers.
+You *can* add them in the request, and the response will always contains headers.

 The first query became: